challahan/portfolio/_posts/2016-07-11-using-craft-cms-to-build-modern-website.md

 ---
 layout: post
-title: "Using Craft CMS to Blog, Create Emails, Optimize for Search, Create Responsive Images and More"
+title: "Using Craft CMS to Blog, Create Emails, Optimize for Search, Produce Responsive Images and More"
 date: 2016-07-11 22:55:31.000000000 -04:00
 tags: []
 status: publish